 For FanDuel’s welcome bonus, follow the link from this page to the online sportsbook and sign up for an account.
 When you do so, your first bet will be eligible for a refund for up to $1,000 if it loses.

 |FanDuel Maryland Risk-free bet||Up to $1,000 on your first bet|

 |Last Updated||May 2022|

 FanDuel welcome bonus — the fine print!

 After creating an account, all you have to do is make a deposit and then place a real money sports bet.
 If that bet loses, FanDuel will provide a refund in the amount of your loss up to a maximum of $1,000.
 The sportsbook issues the refund as site credit.

 Not only can you bet with FanDuel’s site credit just like cash, but when you win you get both your stake and your winnings back in return.
-Many other Maryland sportsbooks issue refunds as free bets that will not be part of your return on a winning wager.
+Many other Maryland betting sites issue welcome bonuses like free bets that will not be part of your return on a winning wager.

 In addition, you can divide the site credit and bet with it how you please.
 You could place a single $1,000 bet or several smaller bets totaling $1,000.
 Just be sure to click the button in your bet slip indicating you want to use your site credit when wagering.
 It expires two weeks after FanDuel issues it.